About Cessation Clinics

 Appointments: By referrals and walk-ins

 PLEASE NOTE: A Smoking Cessation Support Group is also available in Arima.
-Meetings are monthly but will soon commence virtually due to the restrictions/lockdown in place due to COVID pandemic.
+Meetings are monthly and will commence on July 26, 2023.